- University of Nebraska-Lincoln students

 Medication and Expert Care to Help You Manage Mental, Emotional and Behavioral Concerns

-Our robust team of psychiatric providers offers assessment, education and medication management for a wide array of conditions, such as depression, anxiety, life stressors, eating disorders, ADD/ADHD, bipolar disorder, insomnia, schizophrenia and more.
+Our robust team of psychiatric providers offers evaluation, education and medication management for a wide array of conditions, such as depression, anxiety, life stressors, eating disorders, ADD/ADHD, bipolar disorder, insomnia, schizophrenia and more.

-For those who are new to psychiatric services or are uncertain if this type of care is needed, we direct students to schedule a brief appointment with a Counseling and Psychological Services therapist.
-The therapist will assess the situation.
-If a psychiatric evaluation is recommended, the therapist will assist the student in making an appointment with a member of the health center psychiatry team or a psychiatrist in the community.
-Best practices have shown that therapy combined with medication management prove to have the most positive outcomes in treating mental health disorders.
+If you would like to explore medication options in treating your mental health symptoms, please call 402.472.5000 to schedule an initial evaluation with one of our psychiatry providers.
+For those who are unsure or do not want to take medication, we recommend scheduling a therapy appointment with Counseling and Psychological Services by calling 402.472.7450.
+Best practices show that therapy combined with medication management prove to have the most positive outcomes in treating mental health disorders.
 Therefore, we recommend therapy with CAPS or a therapist in the community along with our medication management services in order to provide you with the best treatment possible.

 We provide psychiatric care Monday and Tuesday from 8 a.m. to 6 p.m., Wednesday and Thursday from 8 a.m. to 5:30 p.m. and Friday from 8 a.m. to 5 p.m.
 To make an appointment, call 402-472-5000.